SBK3: Protein-protein interactions

-According to STRING, SBK3 interacts with FAM86B1, TBCK, POMK, DNPEP, TEX14, PKDCC, and TM6SF1.
-Many of these proteins are associated with a form of kinase activity.
+According to STRING, SBK3 interacts with ADCK5, C3orf36, OR8B4, PRR32, RD3L, and SMCO1.
 According to Mentha, SBK3 interacts with SMAD3, MBD3L2, Q494R0, SNRNP35, A8MTQ0, AIMP2, DMAP1, EXOSC2, TNNT1, GATAD2B, and Q8WUT1.
 SMAD3 is a receptor-regulated subtype of SMAD, which is shown to have a highly conserved TFBS in SBK3 with a high matrix similarity score.

 Clinical significance

 SBK3 has been shown to be enriched in hemostasis and signal transduction pathways.
 Additionally, a GWAS study highlighted a significant association between SBK3 and unspecified psychiatric, cognitive, and behavioral traits.
 In lupus kidney biopsies, SBK3 was shown to have a negative correlation with the expression of CD3 and CD4 T-cell receptors.
-In a study comparing primary tumors and metastatic tumors from the kidney, this gene was found to have at least a two-fold increase in expression in metastasic tumors.
+In a study comparing primary tumors and metastatic tumors from the kidney, this gene was found to have at least a two-fold increase in expression in metastatic tumors.
 A pharmacological profiling study identified SBK3 as an inhibitor of fostamanib, an orphan drug for rheumatoid arthritis and immune thrombocytopenic purpura.